 “I make an assignment because I’ve already taken the time to establish a relationship with the employee and to establish trust.
 Trust equals empowerment,” Williams says.
 “When you delegate something to a person who’s not empowered to get the job done, it defeats the purpose of delegating.”

-4. Set expectations, both for outcomes and the process.
+4. Set expectations for the outcomes and the delegation process.

 “I make sure I’m very clear on what my ask is,” Williams says.
 “And I make sure I proactively check in to see if support is needed, not to question whether the tasks are done or not.”

 Williams sees proactive communication as “extending the olive branch.”
 “That’s different than reaching out three days before deadline, saying, ‘Is it done yet?’
 One message fosters support, empowerment and encouragement – the other adds pressure,” he says.